eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 			the stack provides input for words/functions, and pushes the results of words/functions onto the stack, which can be operated on by the next word/function.
+		* The stack is used "to communicate input and output values"
+			\cite[\S2, pp. 50]{Tate2014}.
 	- A function is also known as a *word* in *Factor*.
++ Concatenative programming languages, such as *Factor* concatenates functions, and allows functions to be listed successively/consecutively
+		\cite[\S2, pp. 50]{Tate2014}.
+	- In contrast, applicative programming languages apply functions to values.
+	- Successively/consecutively listed functions can be processed using function composition (or composition of functions).
+	- Helps to (or facilitates) express programmer intent.
++ Pipelines of functions (or pipelining functions) enables the demonstration of the strength of *Factor* \cite[\S2, pp. 50]{Tate2014}.